Is There Underwear Under There?

 Few pad-focused organizations offer underwear-free or underwear-optional designs.

 To date, we have only located one: The MoonCatcher Project, which produces and distributes reusable pads with a belted design.
+Read more about their design in a follow-up article by IMHER posted here.

 It is not just pad-distributing organizations that may want to consider underwear usage issues: organizations that distribute menstrual cups and/or menstrual panties may have cause to follow this issue, too.
 After all, the benefit side of cost/benefit calculations for any underwear-free menstrual care option will tend to look more favorable as the total cost of pad donations increases.